MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 1. Open manifest.json in Visual Studio and set `YOUR-MICROSOFT-APP-OR-BOT-ID` to Microsoft App ID.

-1. Create a .zip with the following files that are present in the Manifest folder:
+1. Create a .zip file with the following files that are present in the Manifest folder:
    * manifest.json
    * icon-outline.png
    * icon-color.png